-We believe that there is one God, eternally existent in three Persons: Father, Son, and Holy Spirit.
+We believe there is one God, eternally existent in three Persons: Father, Son, and Holy Spirit.

-We believe in the deity of Christ, in His Virgin Birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of God, and in His personal return in power and glory.
+We believe in the deity of Jesus Christ, in His sinless life, in His miracles, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.

 We believe in the present ministry of the Holy Spirit, by whose indwelling the Christian is enabled to live a godly life; we further believe His power and gifts are available to believers today.

-We believe in the resurrection of both the saved and the lost: they that are saved unto the resurrection of life, and they that are lost unto the resurrection of damnation.
+We believe in the resurrection of both the saved and the lost: they who are saved unto the resurrection of life, and they who are lost unto the resurrection of damnation.

 We believe it is important to uphold the scriptural practices of the early church.
 Therefore, we hold to the practice of water baptism and the regular taking of Communion.
 We do not believe that either of these practices is essential for salvation, but that they serve as a demonstration of our living faith in Christ.